Kong/kong-apisecops-redhat/README.md

 2. **Ansible Core >= 2.13** - The playbooks have been tested on 2.13.5 and python version 3.10.8.
 More information can be found at [Installing Ansible][Ansible_Install_Distros].

 3. **Kong Konnect Plus Account** - The demo requires an *Konnect Plus* grade account because 2 runtime groups and several enterprise grade plugins are used.
-For more information please review the [Kong Konnect Pricing Plan][Konnect_Pricing].
+For more information please review the [Kong Konnect Pricing Plan][Konnect_Pricing] and creation of a *Personal Access Token* in Konnect.

 4. **Insomnia** - To download check out [Insomnia Download][Insomnia_Install].